roryp/stranglerfig/README.md

      These requests are routed to the legacy customer service.

-### Integration Tests

-Integration tests are included to verify the retrieval of sample customers from both legacy and modern services.
-These tests ensure correct routing and data retrieval based on customer IDs.

 ### Feature Flags and Azure App Configuration

 #### FF4j: Feature Flipping for Java